justin-p/geoexplorer/README.md

 ## Project Structure

 - `client/`: Contains the client-side Python script for sending specially crafted requests to abuse CVE-2024-36401 on GeoServer instances.
-- `server/`: Contains the server-side async FastAPI application for logging requests.
+- `server/`: Contains the server-side async FastAPI application for logging incomming requests from exploited servers.

 ## Getting Started